imdad132/imdad132/README.md

 - 🌱 I’m currently learning **AI and ML**

-- 👯 I’m looking to collaborate on **Data Science and Political Science Projects**
+- 👯 I’m looking to collaborate on **Data Science and Social Science Projects**

 - 💬 Ask me about **Quantitative Methods and Digital Tools**